Charles Upham: Prisoner of war

 After being taken prisoner of war (POW), he was sent to an Italian hospital where an Italian doctor recommended his wounded arm be amputated, but Upham refused due to lack of anaesthesia, as he had seen other patients die as well as be in severe pain.
 He later had the wound dressed by an Allied POW doctor.
 After recovering enough to be moved, Upham was transferred to Campo P.G.
 47 in Modena, Italy in March 1943.
 This camp, like many others, was harsh and strictly monitored.
 Upham made his first serious escape attempt here.
 His cell had one weakness – they had plaster board ceilings.
 Moving his bed vertically, he smashed it into the ceiling, but a secondary ceiling wired together prevented him from escaping.
 He was caught soon after.

 In September 1943, following the Italian Armistice, many POWs in Italy were moved to German camps.
-While Upham was being transported in a truck, he jumped in a bend and managed to get 400 yards (370 m) away before being recaptured.
+While Upham was being transported in a truck, he jumped in a bend and managed to get 400 yd away before being recaptured.
 He also broke his ankle in the process.